 Financial assistance and programs may be available for eligible students in rural and remote locations.

-Queensland for state schools are identified in one of 4 categories; Metropolitan, Provincial City, Rural, and Remote.
+Queensland State Schools are identified in one of 4 Education Queensland zones; Metropolitan, Provincial City, Rural, and Remote.

 Schools that are within 1.5 hour's drive of a major regional/provincial centre, such as Townsville or Cairns, may also be classed as rural.
 Remote locations are generally locations that are over 3 hours from a regional/provincial or larger town.